SetiabudiResearch/mcp-go-sdk/README.md

 # MCP Go SDK

-This SDK provides a Go implementation of the Machine Control Protocol (MCP), enabling bidirectional communication between clients and servers for tool execution, resource access, and prompt handling.
+This SDK provides a Go implementation of the Model Context Protocol (MCP), enabling bidirectional communication between clients and servers for tool execution, resource access, and prompt handling.

 ## Features